Treatment of addictions isn’t working… there I said it!

 I shared a similar experience as Ryan.

 My wife Christie was my Jer.
 I shared that moment when I made a personal choice to change a habit that was not in alignment with who I wanted to be.
-Sometimes the simplest choice is the right choice, and all it takes is one person to believe in you, like Christie and Jer believed in us.
+Sometimes the simplest choice is the right choice, and all it takes is one person to believe in you, as Christie and Jer believed in us.

-The fact is that if you or anyone you know want to change a self-defeating habit that isn’t serving you, such as a compulsion to drink or use other substances, there exists options outside of the disease treatment system.
+The fact is that if you or anyone you know want to change a self-defeating habit that isn’t serving you, such as a compulsion to drink or use other substances, there exist options outside of the disease treatment system.
 And the solution lies in non-treatment!

-You can change anything you choose to change, and sometimes it just takes a conversation to target your specific challenges, needs, concerns, hopes, goals and dreams.
+You can change anything you choose to change, and sometimes it just takes a conversation to target your specific challenges, needs, concerns, hopes, goals, and dreams.
 Help you remember what it is you want most from your life.